razerofficial/UnityChromaSDK/Assets/Swagger/docs/DefaultApi.md

 <a name="postkeyboard"></a>
 # **PostKeyboard**
-> InlineResponseDefault1 PostKeyboard (KeyboardInput1 keyboardInput)
+> KeyboardResponseId PostKeyboard (KeyboardInput keyboardInput)